Fredrik Croona – The Grey Line – review

 In a recent interview – referring to his side project – Fredrik said: “I want to go a bit slower and darker with Cynical and the new material I wrote didn’t really work, mainly because it sounded more like trance/futurepop and it was a bit more “happy” in a way.
 So I decided to try to make a cross-over between futurepop and aggrotech.
 It’s going to have more singing and less screaming.”

-Lily of the Valley - Sounds of the Moments
+Lily of the Valley - Among the Shadows

 More info and player

 It is one thing to read about it and another to actually hear it.
 What we get on “The Grey Line” is synthpop or futurepop music that brings to mind Neuroticfish, Icon of Coil or – if we stretch it a bit – old VNV Nation just to name a few classics.
 So this is surprise number one.

 Another surprise comes when you hear vocals for the first time.
 I appears that the man responsible for squeaky screams in Cynical Existence can actually sing.
 And he sings with clear, undistorted vocals.

 Just when you manage to absorb the fact that the music is not actually dark electro, another surprise kicks in – harsh vocals.
 Those are vocals we know from Cynical Existence.
 It has to be said that they sound much more authentic and self-confident that the clean futurepop ones.

 For some bizarre reason harsh vocals go extremely well with the music, even though they completely break the futurepop convention of the songs.